ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 The count near the "Todo" section represents the number of records currently in the collection segment selected for the inbox (e.g. `Waiting for Validation`) that have not yet been assigned to an operator.

-In the "Todo" section of the inbox, an operator can click on the "Start processing button" to have a task automatically assigned, and being redirected on the record.
+In the "Todo" section of the inbox, an operator can click on the "Start processing button" to have a task automatically assigned, and being redirected to the record.

-The user then does what is necessary to achieve the current workflow, for example trigger a `Validate Document` action.
-Then the user can click the "Next ticket" button on the top of Forest Admin UI, to be assigned to a new record.
+The operator then does what is necessary to achieve the current workflow, for example trigger a `Validate Document` action.
+Then the operator can click on the "Next ticket" button on the top of Forest Admin UI, to be assigned to a new record.

 ### Doing section